mahdi-shojaee/mediator/README.md

 Another implementation of mediator pattern in JavaScript.
 This implementation uses the deferred objects of the jQuery library in its publish method.

 There are some cases that a publisher wants to know when all the subscribers of a specific channel complete their asynchronous tasks, without any knowledge of its subscribers.
-The publish method of this library returns a promise of all the returned promises of subscribers that do a asynchronous task and want to inform the publisher about this task's completion.
+The publish method of this library returns a promise of all the returned promises of subscribers that do a asynchronous task and want to inform the publisher about completion of their task.
 The returned promise of the publish method resolves on completion of all the subscribers promises (resolve and reject).
 In other hand if a subscriber returns a promise that rejects later, the publish method of the publisher do not ignore the remaining promises.

-This approach is not like the jQueries $.when() that ignores the remaining promises immediately if any of the promises rejects.
+This approach is not like the jQuery.when() that ignores the remaining promises immediately if any of the promises rejects.

 How to use?